freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-16.md

 ## Description
 <section id='description'>

 Time for a new section of the page.

-Before the `</main>` closing tag, add a new `h2` element with the text `Cat Lists.
+Within the `main` element, add a new `h2` element with the text `Cat Lists`.
+It should appear after the linked image.

 </section>